leroy-merlin-br/mongolid/docs/cursor.md

 > **Note:** The [Cursor class of the new driver](http://php.net/manual/en/class.mongodb-driver-cursor.php) is not as user friendly as the old one.
 Mongolid's cursor also make it as easy to use as the old one.

-The `Mongolid\Cursor\Cursor` object has alot of methods that helps you to iterate, refine and get information.
+The `Mongolid\Cursor\Cursor` object has a lot of methods that helps you to iterate, refine and get information.
 For example:

 ```php
 $cursor = User::where(['kind'=>'visitor']);